Beit She'arim - ancient city and basilica

-Beit She’arim is a UNESCO World Heritage Site because of its extensive necropolis (a large, elaborate cemetery of an ancient city).
-It is the largest necropolis in the Levant with at least 30 underground catacombs.
-Being buried in Israel is regarded in a very positive light by Jews.
-Because it was not possible to be buried in Jerusalem, the righteous sage Rabbi Yehuda HaNassi was buried here and it was relatively easy to carve out burial caves in the chalk, Beit She’arim became a favored place for burial in the 3rd and 4th centuries CE for those able to afford it, including Jews living outside the country.
-The contents of these impressive burial caves provide insights into Jewish life in the Diaspora in Mishnaic times.
+Beit She’arim is a UNESCO World Heritage Site because of its extensive necropolis (i.e., the large, elaborate cemetery of an ancient city).
+It is the largest necropolis in the Levant, with at least 30 underground catacombs.
+Being buried in Israel is regarded in a very positive light by Jews, and because it was not possible to be buried in Jerusalem, Beit She’arim became a favored place for burial in the 3rd and 4th centuries CE for those able to afford it.
+This included Jews living outside the country.
+The contents of these burial caves provide insights into Jewish life in the Diaspora in Mishnaic times.

 However, there is more to this site than just its necropolis.
 Beit She’arim was an important Jewish city in Mishnaic times.
-Its ruins are not part of the World Heritage Site and not in the National Park but slightly before its entrance.
-Some imagination is needed as the ruins are not reconstructed but they are of considerable interest because of their possible association with the influential sage, Rabbi Yehuda HaNasi.
+Its ruins are not part of the World Heritage Site and are not in the National Park, but slightly before its entrance.
+Some imagination is needed to visualize the ruins as they are not reconstructed, but they are of considerable interest because of their possible association with righteous sage Rabbi Yehuda HaNassi.
+He is buried in the necropolis.

 THE NECROPOLIS AT BET SHE'ARIM